-Tragedy struck when Piper’s Opera House burned to the ground during The Great Fire of 1875, along with most other businesses in Virginia City.
-A second opera house was built, and burned again in 1883.
-The third, and current rendition of Piper’s Opera House has managed to hang on through the span of several decades, but not with ease.
-The place was condemned in the 1920s, and sat vacant for nearly 20 years, before opening as a museum, facing significant renovation a series of times and finally opening the fully functioning performing arts center you see today.
+Tragedy struck when Piper’s Opera House burned to the ground during the Great Fire of 1875, along with many other buildings in Virginia City.
+A second performing arts venue was built, and burned again in 1883.
+The third and current iteration of Piper’s Opera House has managed to hang on through the span of several decades, but not with ease.
+The place was condemned in the 1920s, and sat vacant for nearly 20 years, then opened as a museum and underwent significant renovations before opening as the fully functioning opera house you see today.

 The Corner Bar is located in the bottom left corner of Piper’s Opera House, and historically speaking, was created to draw the theater crowd as customers.
-Today, the bar is open more regularly than the Opera House, and a great place to stop in for a cold one paired with quite the history lesson.
-Try to plan a trip to Virginia City when you can actually catch a show at Piper’s Opera House, but if timing doesn’t work out, The Corner Bar undoubtedly gives a taste of this immaculate historical establishment and worthy of a visit.
+Today, the bar is open more regularly than the Opera House, and is a great place to stop in for a cold one while you “drink in” some fascinating history.
+Try to time your trip to Virginia City when you can catch a show at Piper’s Opera House; even if you don’t, the Corner Bar undoubtedly provides a taste of this immaculate historical establishment.